 STORE YOUR BODY HEAT:

-As temperature drops, people are not used to wearing warm clothes all of sudden because they are used to dressing according to fall.
+As temperature drops, people are not used to wearing warm clothes all of a sudden because they are used to dressing according to fall.
 This unnoticeable carelessness causes them to shiver and their immunity to slowly function.
 Due to decreased sunlight exposure, levels of hormones, serotonin, and melatonin affect the performance of the immune system negatively.

 So, layer yourself up by dressing in warm clothes.
-Cover your hands, feet, and head to lock-up the heat of your body.
+Cover your hands, feet, and head to lock up the heat of your body.

 AVOID CROWDED PLACES:

 Since individuals like to be close to one another during the winter, this makes it easier for viruses to pass between individuals.
-Crowded trains, places with little ventilation, market places with a bunch of customers, and individuals gathering for the holidays, all favor the transmission of pathogens.
+Crowded trains, places with little ventilation, marketplaces with a bunch of customers, and individuals gathering for the holidays, all favor the transmission of pathogens.

 ZINC AND VITAMIN C:

 Zinc and vitamin C can both help to increase the competency of the immune system.
-You can incorporate both in a daily routine before winter arrives.
+You can incorporate both into a daily routine before winter arrives.
 Both are amazing cold-busting supplements and they can even reduce the severity of common cold symptoms if administered soon after symptoms arrive.

-FOODS HELP TO AVOID COLD:
+FOODS HELP TO AVOID COLDS:

 Red meat, whole eggs, and seafood can help you avoid the common cold during the winter as they contain lots of protein, minerals, and nutrition, which all help boost the immune system.
 Garlic daily can also reduce the frequent occurrence of colds.